Alphabet

 Activity: Read

-and discuss materials about amphibians: frogs and toads
+and discuss information about amphibians: frogs and toads

 Activity: I Can Decorate a Frog and a Toad (coloring